NCERT Solutions for Class 7 Science Chapter 10 - Life Processes in Plants

 Word equation

-Carbon dioxide + Water → Glucose + Oxygen (in sunlight)
+Carbon dioxide + Water → Glucose + Oxygen (in the presence of sunlight)

 Glucose + Oxygen → Carbon dioxide + Water + Energy